Heykcer/mywishlist-app/README.md

-# Getting Started with Create React App
+# Getting Started with My WishList App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

+## Features

+- Add items to your wishlist
+- View all wishlist items
+- Remove items from your wishlist
+- Responsive design for desktop and mobile

+## Technology Stack

+- **Frontend:** React.js
+- **Styling:** CSS
+- **Version Control:** Git & GitHub

+## Folder Structure

 ## Available Scripts